PERMANENT MAKEUP WITH LINDSAY

 • Eat a light meal beforehand so you’re comfortable during the 2–3 hour session.

-• Bring your favorite lipstick, lip liner, or a reference photo if you want a specific shade.
+• Bring your favorite lipstick, lip liner, or a reference photo if you have a specific color goal.

-Pro Tip: Healthy, moisturized lips = better healed results!
-Start applying a nourishing balm (like Aquaphor or plain Vaseline) nightly leading up to your appointment.
+Healthy, moisturized lips = better healed results.
+Begin applying a nourishing balm (such as Aquaphor or plain Vaseline) nightly during the week leading up to your appointment.

 • 🚫 Food + Drink